Best Places to Visit in Copenhagen

 Getting Married in Denmark as a Binational Couple

 EU + non-EU partner?
 Different nationalities?
 Different religions?
-Denmark is the easiest country in Europe for binational and international couples to get legally married — here's everything you need to know.
+Denmark offers an established and relatively fast process for binational and international couples to get legally married — here's everything you need to know.

 How Much Does a Wedding in Denmark Cost?